Steven24K/Steven24K.github.io/README.md

 The pages are represented as React components and the content is managed through markdown files.

+## Typescript support

+in the lib folder there are Typescript files, wich can be compiled using the commands below.
+The compiled Javascript code can be found in lib/dist and that code can be used in the whole application.

+`yarn tsc` or `yarn tsc-w` to compile in watch mode.

 ## Commands

 `yarn build` Make production build